maidsafe/temp_safe_network/sn_cli/README.md

 ### Xorurl

-As we've seen, when uploading files to the network, each file is uploaded as an `ImmutableData` using the [self-encryption algorithm](https://github.com/maidsafe/self_encryption) in the client, splitting the files into encrypted chunks, and the resulting file's XOR-URL is linked from a `FilesContainer`.
+As we've seen, when uploading files to the network, each file is uploaded as an `Blob` using the [self-encryption algorithm](https://github.com/maidsafe/self_encryption) in the client, splitting the files into encrypted chunks, and the resulting file's XOR-URL is linked from a `FilesContainer`.

 The file's XOR-URL is deterministic based on its content, i.e. the location where each of its chunks are stored is determined based on the file's content, and performed at the client before uploading the chunks to the network.
 Therefore the XOR-URL is always the same if the content of a file doesn't change.
 All this means is we can know what the file's XOR-URL will be without uploading it to the network.